 The presentation intends to contribute - from a scientific and analytical perspective - to the current discussion on a revision of the EU2020 Strategy, focussing on the dimension of social inclusion, discussing components and indicators incl.
 EU-wide empirical results of this construct, and presenting some thoughts on a multi-level and multi-actor OMC method in this field.

-Critical Studies of Urban and Regional Development ARE REGIONAL INNOVATION POLICIES REPRODUCING PERIPHERIES IN CENTRAL AND EASTERN EUROPE?
+ARE REGIONAL INNOVATION POLICIES REPRODUCING PERIPHERIES IN CENTRAL AND EASTERN EUROPE?
 THE EXAMPLE OF ESTONIA

 Sebastian Schulz, University of Tartu, ESTONIA